yetanotherse/bank-api/README.md

 ```

 ## API
 API is built using Node and Express and deployed on Heroku cloud.
-Link for the API is [API Endpoint](https://pages.github.com/)
+Link for the API is [Base API Endpoint](https://revbank-api.herokuapp.com/)

 ## API Docs
 API documentation can be found under `apidocs` directory.